marcc-hpc/esc/docs/_common/allocations.md

 title: Allocation policy
 ---

 This page outlines the current allocation policy for the *Blue Crab* cluster at [MARCC](https://www.marcc.jhu.edu/).
-You can inspect your current allocation with the `new_sbalance -u $USER` command.
+You can inspect your current allocation with the `new_sbalance` command.

 ## Overview